SilenceYangXP/hbase-median-region-split/README.md

 #### Do I need both the coprocessor and the policy?

-No.  Use one or the other, they provide the same functionality.
+No.  Use one or the other; they provide the same functionality.
 I recommend running the policy on HBase 0.94+, and the observer on HBase 0.92.

 ## License